By James Razko

 ASSUME THAT THE PERSON YOU ARE LISTENING TO MIGHT KNOW SOMETHING YOU DON’T

-In one sentence: Conversations are opportunities to learn and grow, only if you truly listen.
+One sentence Summary, 12 Rules for Life: Rule 9: Conversations are opportunities to learn and grow, only if you truly listen.

 True thinking is an internal dialogue, and the ability to debate two or more opposing points of view.
 It is listening deeply to yourself and adjusting your thoughts and perceptions of the world.